 Cinnamon is a spice commonly added to many desserts and drinks, including various teas.
-However, this bark-based spice can also be used to brew cinnamon tea, a cinnamon-based herbal tea liquor associated with many useful health benefits.
+However, this bark-based spice can also be used to brew cinnamon tea, a cinnamon-based herbal tea drink associated with many useful health benefits.

-Cinnamon tea is an herbal tea made from the bark of the cinnamon tree.
+Cinnamon tea is an herbal tea made from the inner bark of the cinnamon tree.
 When ground, this bark creates a spicy tea ingested medicinally for cardiovascular health, irregular menstruation, weight loss, and for the prevention of many other health problems.

 What Is Cinnamon Tea?

 Cinnamon tea is a tea made out of the ground bark of several tree species known as cinnamon trees, or Cinnamomum.
 Cinnamon is used across several cultures to season both sweet and savory foods.
 Cinnamon is known for its distinctive spicy smell.
-This aroma makes cinnamon tea a useful flavor additive in everything from cakes to herbal tea mixtures.
+This aroma and flavor makes cinnamon a useful flavor additive in everything from cakes to herbal tea mixtures.

 What Gives Cinnamon Its Smell?